MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/ad-fs-build-custom-auth-method.md

 But wait – your example adapter will never successfully authenticate\!
 This is because nothing in your code returns null for TryEndAuthentication.

 By completing the procedures above, you created a basic adapter implementation and added it to an AD FS server.
 You can get the MFA forms page, but you cannot yet authenticated because you have not yet put the correct logic in your TryEndAuthentication implementation.
-So let’s add that.
+So let's add that.

 Recall your TryEndAuthentication implementation: